Durable, tough and long-lasting tumbling media with no abrasive

 In all, Isotropic finishing media also make customized size and shape to meet individual industrial requirements.

-7. Which finishing machine is a Isotropic finishing media good for?
+7. Which finishing machine is an Isotropic finishing media good for?

 The industry standard is that Isotropic finishing media should be used in specially-designed vibratory finishing machines.